zonca/italianschoolsd-website/site/content/accredited-classes.md

 * [the page about world languages of the Multilingual Education Department of San Diego Unified](https://www.sdusdmed.org/projects/independent-world-languages-schools)
 * [the page about Off Campus World language courses at San Dieguito](https://www.sduhsd.net/Departments/Educational-Services/Specialized-Programs/Off-Campus-Courses/Off-Campus-World-Language-Courses/index.html)

-### The workload and grading

-Accredited classes require at least 2 hours of homework every week, compared to 30min-1hour that is usually expected at lower levels, therefore the students need to take this into account.

-Grading is also a lot more structured, students will signup to our Google Classroom and will submit weekly homework through the system that will be graded and assigned points.
-Tests will be performed via Google Forms during class with camera on.

-The complete grade of the student will be composed by the grading of homework, of tests and also of an evaluation of their participation in class.

-Parents will receive a grade report 4 times a year.
-If the students are in a public High School in San Diego Unified or San Dieguito, the January and the June grade reports will also be sent to their High School and added to their transcripts.

-### How many years

-High school graduation and college admission require 2 years of a foreign language, but most colleges recommend 3 years, and some Ivy league colleges, like Harvard, recommend 4.
-See for example the [E) requirement for admission to University of California](https://admission.universityofcalifornia.edu/admission-requirements/freshman-requirements/subject-requirement-a-g.html), quoted here for reference:

-> Two years, or equivalent to the 2nd level of high school instruction, of the same language other than English are required.
-(Three years/3rd level of high school instruction recommended).
-Courses should emphasize speaking and understanding, and include instruction in grammar, vocabulary, reading, composition and culture. [..].
-Courses taken in the seventh and eighth grades may be used to fulfill part or all of this requirement if the high school accepts them as equivalent to its own courses.

 ### Offered classes